 If you just once have this sudden loss of air while on a crowded freeway, you may well elect to find and pay for the natural rubber tubes.
 Both Metzler and Continental were natural rubber back in the day.
 I have no idea about this aspect in 2017.

 In the case of an emergency on the road, it is better to use a tube that is too small rather than one that is too large.
 I imagine that this tube was in there since the tire was installed.
-When I find this many errors, I know that an idiot was involved somewhere.
+When I find this many errors, I know that one, or more idiots were involved somewhere.

 I had to use a tube that was too large once and it got me home, but was folded up in the tire.
 The fold will weaken the tube and eventually fail.
 I was stuck in the hills of Arkansas and more than 100 miles from any motorcycle shop.
 It was out of a Ford tractor front wheel.
 Do what you have to do, but fix it as soon as possible.